brentyi/jax_dataclasses/README.md

 As an optional feature, we introduce
 <code>jax_dataclasses.<strong>ArrayAnnotationMixin</strong></code> to enable
 automatic shape and data-type validation.
+The result: content validation on instantiation and access to a `.get_batch_axes()` method for grabbing any common prefixes in contained array shapes.

 We can start by importing the `Annotated` type: